probot/probot/docs/development.md

 You'll need to create a test repository and install your app by clicking the "Install" button on the settings page of your app.

-## Running the plugin
+## Running the app

-Once you've set the `APP_ID` of your GitHub app in `.env` and downloaded the  private key, you're ready to run your bot.
+Once you've set the `APP_ID` of your GitHub App in `.env` and downloaded the  private key, you're ready to run your Probot app.

 ```
 $ npm start